cortes-ciriano-lab/savana/README.md

---insertion_buffer| Buffer to add when clustering adjacent insertion potential breakpoints (default=100) --end_buffer | Buffer to add when clustering the alternate edge of potential breakpoints, excepting insertions (default=100) --coverage_binsize | Length used for coverage bins (default=5) --chunksize | Chunksize to use when splitting genome for parallel analysis (default=1000000) *CNA Algorithm Arguments*
+--insertion_buffer| Buffer to add when clustering adjacent insertion potential breakpoints (default=100) --end_buffer | Buffer to add when clustering the alternate edge of potential breakpoints, excepting insertions (default=100) --coverage_binsize | Length used for coverage bins (default=5) --min_reads_per_cluster | During initial clustering, discard clusters with fewer than n (default=3) reads supporting a putative event of any size/orientation
+--chunksize | Chunksize to use when splitting genome for parallel analysis (default=1000000) *CNA Algorithm Arguments*
 --tmpdir| Temp directory for allele counting temp files (defaults to outdir)